Reinforcement Learning for Control of Non-Markovian Cellular Population Dynamics: Reinforcement Learning Details

 \subsection{Hyperparameters}

-We find that sweeping over a range of hyperparameters (as shown in Table~\ref{table:hparams}) did not have a significant effect on performance, though for reproducibility we list the final hyperparameters used (for $\mu=0.7$) below in Table~\ref{table:ft-hparams}.
+We find that sweeping over a range of hyperparameters (as shown in Table~\ref{table:dqn-hparams}) did not have a significant effect on performance, though for reproducibility we list the final hyperparameters used (for $\mu=0.7$) below for DQN and FQF experiments, respectively.
+(N/A indicates the value was not swept over, and fixed to the finetuned value.)
+The discount factor $\gamma=0.999$, gradient steps per update ($1$), frames stacked ($5$) and buffer size ($100{,}000$) are fixed throughout.